-The Department of Systems Management has primary responsibility for five academic programs and awards six graduate degrees.
+The Department of Systems Management has primary responsibility for five academic programs and awards five graduate degrees.
 The largest program is a group of curricula in Systems Management.
 These curricula include Acquisition and Contract Management, Systems Acquisition Management, Financial Management, Manpower Systems Analysis, Material Logistics Support Management, Systems Inventory Management, Transportation Logistics Management, Transportation Management and Shore Installation Management.
 Graduates of these curricula are awarded the degree Master of Science in Management.
 This degree is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).

-The other five degrees that are awarded by the department are the Master of Science in Information Technology Management; the Master of Science in Resource Planning and Management for International Defense; the Master of Science in Leadership and Human Resource Development; the Master of Science in Contract Management; and the Master of Science in Program Management.
+The other four degrees that are awarded by the department are the Master of Science in Resource Planning and Management for International Defense; the Master of Science in Leadership and Human Resource Development; the Master of Science in Contract Management; and the Master of Science in Program Management.